pallavisharma6802/C4Prompt/README.md

 ## What We Did

 We built a system that automatically shortens and optimizes user prompts for AI models.
-Instead of sending long, wordy requests, GreenTok cleans up the language and focuses on what matters most.
+Instead of sending long, wordy requests, C4Prompt cleans up the language and focuses on what matters most.
 Here’s how:

 - **Removed unnecessary fluff:** We identified and stripped out greetings, polite phrases, and filler words that don’t add value to the prompt.
 This makes every request more direct and efficient.
 - **Focused on meaning:** Our process keeps the core message intact.
 We use smart algorithms to make sure the important information stays, so the AI still understands what you want.